Dave-team/Knowledge-base/Negotiation.md

 - Always ask for more than you expect
 - Never agree with a first offer / never say yes the first time around
 - When asked for a concession, always ask for something in return
 - Play good cop bad cop – someone really excited and then someone who is really struggling with the pricing
 - Show that you are willing to eat shit to get to the right price and conditions – be very critical and demanding
-•	Generally, AE’s can give up to 40% discount.
+- Generally, AE’s can give up to 40% discount.
 Any higher discounts would need to be approved by those above the AE’s
-•	Hold ground as long as possible o	Make sure you’re talking to the right person around the table
+- Hold ground as long as possible
+- Make sure you’re talking to the right person around the table
 - Always double check anything in writing, especially contracts.
 Often, it is not actually the same as what you both agreed upon
 - When someone says no: what about this doesn’t work for you?
 Or it seems like something is bothering you

 ## Process
 Preparation